kjodle/d12-message-blocks/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.3 =
+This upgrade fixes a bug with stylesheets not loading, which caused the message blocks to not appear properly.

 = 2.0 =
 You can now change color schemes or border styles from the plugin's options page.